-The various acts, legislation, rules, and procedure in the country today are derived from various charters passed by the Britishers, who ruled India for around 300 years.
-Various charters were passed by them so as to govern the then British India properly and the various laws derive its source from them.
-The first charter passed was passed by Queen Elizabeth I of England which allowed the London merchants to trade in the countries of East India.
-And after that various charters had been passed by the British government till the final charter of Indian Independence Act, 1947.
-The Indian Legal System is very rich and witnesses many acts and charters.
+The Indian legal system is very rich and extensive.
+Several present-day laws, Acts, legislation, rules, and procedures in the country are derived from the charters passed by the British who ruled India for around 300 years.
+The first charter was passed by Queen Elizabeth I of England, which allowed the London merchants to trade in the countries of East India.
+Various other charters were passed by the British government till the final charter of the Indian Independence Act, 1947.

-Important articles and study material on Indian Legal System – Click on the link to Read
+Important articles and study material on the Indian Legal System – Click on the links to Read:

 - Constitutional History of India